How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • Diprospan.

-Additionally, topical medications are used.
-The greatest effect is achieved when using Levomikol, Lokoid, Gistan and more ointments.
+Additionally use medications external use.
+The greatest effect is achieved when using Levomikol, Lokoid, Gistan and other ointments.

-All drugs have a number of contraindications, so self-medication is not recommended.
+All drugs have a number of contraindications, so self-medication with them is not recommended.

 Folk remedies

-The combination of traditional and traditional medicine allows you to accelerate the achievement of a positive effect.
+The combination of traditional and folk medicine allows you to accelerate the achievement of a positive effect.

-1. Compresses from a decoction of oak bark promote wound healing and relieve inflammation.
+1. Compresses made from oak bark decoction help heal wounds and relieve inflammation.

-2. Rubbing apple cider vinegar on eczema-affected areas of the skin leads to a reduction in their area.
+2. Rubbing apple cider vinegar areas of skin affected by eczema lead to a reduction in their area.

-3. Allergic reactions are removed with Kalanchoe juice diluted in a ratio of 1/3 with water.
+3. Allergic reactions are relieved with Kalanchoe juice diluted in a ratio of 1/3 with water.

-4. Well relieves itching juice of hawthorn, horsetail burdock and red geranium.
+4. The juice of hawthorn, horsetail, burdock and red geranium relieves itching well.

 5. Celery juice added to food improves immunity and helps get rid of hives.

-The use of plants that cleanse the gastrointestinal tract, kidneys and liver helps to remove harmful substances from the body, which has a positive effect on the treatment of rashes.
+The use of plants that cleanse the gastrointestinal tract, kidneys and liver promotes elimination from the body harmful substances, which has a positive effect on the treatment of rashes.

-Video about skin rash, causes and what to do
+Video about skin rashes, causes and what to do

 Acne on the face:

-Skin itching is a specific uncomfortable sensation in the upper layers of the epidermis that occurs in response to irritation of nerve receptors.
-Itching occurs in response to external or internal stimuli and is considered by some scientists to be a form of pain.
-Why itching may occur and what to do in such cases, our article will tell.
+Skin itching is a specific uncomfortable sensation in upper layers epidermis, arising in response to irritation of nerve receptors.
+Itching occurs in response to external or internal irritants and, according to some scientists, is a type of pain.
+Our article will tell you why itching may occur and what to do in such cases.

 There are many criteria for assessing itching: by localization, intensity and nature of occurrence.
 For proper diagnosis and treatment, it is also very important to determine the accompanying symptoms: rash, peeling, hair loss in this area of the body, as well as the formation of cracks and wounds.